EddyLuten/mkdocs-live-edit-plugin/README.md

 An MkDocs plugin that allows editing pages directly from the browser.

-THIS IS A WORK IN PROGRESS -- DONT USE THIS YET
+THIS IS A WORK IN PROGRESS -- DON'T USE THIS YET

+## TODO

+- Creating new pages

 ## Installation